 But the type of oil and the amount has a direct impact on your dish.

 So here you have the category distribution of the main ingredients that is used to make an Indian curry.

 You do not need all the ingredients listed above to make a simple curry sauce.

 They are some of the typical ingredients that are used to make a basic masala sauce to cook Indian food.

 To simplify the technique, let us take a chicken curry recipe as an example and break down the the cooking process on how to make a curry sauce.

 Spices – Ground cumin, ground coriander, turmeric powder, Garam masala powder, chilli powder (optional)

 Sauce base – Tomatoes

-Heat and Herbs are optional.
-You can add them if you like it and have them in stock.
+Heat and herbs are optional.
+You can add them if you like.

 With these ingredients in stock, you can make an authentic tasty Indian curry at home.